Drop 6 Rule

 How do I request a drop exception?

-You may complete a Drop Limit Exception form before or after dropping, but must submit your request no later than 30 days into the next long (Fall or Spring) semester.
 In some instances, documentation will be required to support your reason for dropping.
 You will be notified if your request is denied.

 To request a drop exception, you must: